Ankz0911/Ankz0911/README.md

-- 👋 Hi, I’m Ankur Khurana
+- Hi, I’m Ankur Khurana
-- 👀 Entry level Python Developer
+- Python Developer
-- 🌱 My current skills are - Flask , Selenium , HTML , CSS and Bootstrap 5.0
+- My current skills are - Flask , Selenium , HTML , CSS and Bootstrap 5.0
-- 💞️ I’m looking to collaborate on various projects.
+- I’m looking to collaborate on various projects.
-- 📫 You can get in touch with me by email.
+- You can get in touch with me by email.

 <!---
 Ankz0911/Ankz0911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.